dillbyrne/random-agent-spoofer/README.md

   values are known.

-- It has a left click menu of expandable lists to allow users to quickly choose specific user agents
+- It has a left click menu of expandable lists to allow users to quickly choose specific profiles

-- It has a large list of user agents.
+- It has a large list of profiles (nearly 400 at this time).

 - Option to limit local dom storage